eduardopiairo/talks/gitops-for-kubernetes-with-argocd_eduardo_piairo.md

 * Speaker   : Eduardo Piairo
 * Available : second day, third day
-* Length    : 30 minutes
+* Length    : 60 minutes
 * Language  : English

 Description
 -----------

-This talk is about how I added the missing piece on my companies deployment pipeline - the deliver step - using ArgoCD.
+This talk is about how I added the missing piece on my company deployment pipeline - the deliver step - using ArgoCD.
 ArgoCD is delivery tool for Kubernetes that allow a declarative approach by comparing the definition of the resource in the source control repository with the current state of the same resource in the kubernetes cluster.
 I will describe how ArgoCD allowed to automate a "simple" decision: to deploy or not to deploy.

 Speaker Bio
 -----------